-The section on collaboration and mobility addressed important issues related to cross-border collaboration, which require mutual understanding and agreement on good research practices and responsible conduct of research.
+The section on collaboration and mobility addressed important issues related to crossborder collaboration, which require mutual understanding and agreement on good research practices and responsible conduct of research.
 It is important that participating institutions and collaborating researchers understand how their local standards, rules and procedures differ and how they are similar; this should be started from the very beginning.
 Several sources of guidance on communications on RI across borders were recommended, in addition to the ALLEA's European Code of Conduct for Research Integrity (Table 1).
+They all stress the importance of collaboration and communication in ensuring responsible conduct of research and in RI investigations.